-If your employer has selected to offer rewards linked to the Points you can collect by using Well the Points screen will be visible
+If your employer/company or affinity group has selected to offer rewards linked to the Points you can collect by using Well One, the Points screen will be visible.

-Details of how your Points translate into Rewards will be provided by your employer
+Details of how your Points translate into Rewards will be provided by your employer/company or affinity group.

 - Setting goals